johnkioko/math-Magician/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magicians: refactor with hooks
+# Math magicians: Full Website with React router

-> In this project I have refactored the Calculator component I developed in the past projects.
-Instead of using class based components, I used hooks.
+> In this project I developed a full website with several pages.Home, Calculator, and Quote..

 ## Built With

-- React
+- React Router
 - Webpack
 - CSS
 - JavaScript